 The District's load/resource balance throughout the planning period was modeled using three hourly time periods per month.
-The load/resource balance showed that based on the voluntary regional resource adequacy standard discussed previously, the District has adequate capacity and energy to meet its retail customers' load through the planning period thus providing for service reliability.
-As previously mentioned in the Resource Adequacy section, Chelan PUD is involved in a NWPP effort to develop a robust Northwest capacity resource adequacy program that would allow utilities to forecast and manage resource adequacy in a coordinated manner.
+The District expects to have enough resources available to exceed the expected hourly peak load forecast for each month, along with meeting reliability operating reserve requirements through the planning period, thus providing for service reliability.
+In addition, to consider the impact of streamflow variability in resource adequacy planning, the District currently assesses this metric under adverse (1 in 20) streamflow conditions.
+As previously mentioned in the Resource Adequacy section, Chelan PUD is involved in a NWPP effort to develop a robust Northwest capacity RA program that would allow utilities to forecast and manage RA in a coordinated manner.